google-research/google-research/hspace/README.md

 ### Multiple Render Passes

 Scans are animated and placed in complexly lit 3d scenes.
-For each sequence we generate multiple render passes including RGB, segmnentation masks and ground truth GHUM 3D pose and shape information for each character.
+For each sequence we generate multiple render passes including RGB, segmentation masks and ground truth GHUM 3D pose and shape information for each character.

 <p align="center">